uken/fluent-plugin-elasticsearch/README.md

 Date today is 10.05.2021 so data is written to index `myindexprefix-2021.05.10` when both data1 and data2 is consumed during today.
 But when we are close to index rotation and data1 is consumed and indexed at `2021-05-10T23:59:55.59707672Z` and data2 is consumed a bit later at `2021-05-11T00:00:58.222079Z` i.e. logstash index has been rotated and normally data2 would have been written to index `myindexprefix-2021.05.11`.
-But with dynamic_target_index setting as value true, data2 is now written to index `myindexprefix-2021.05.10` into same document with data1 as wanted and duplicated document is avoided.
+But with target_index_affinity setting as value true, data2 is now written to index `myindexprefix-2021.05.10` into same document with data1 as wanted and duplicated document is avoided.

 ### template_name